Negligence and compensation in a civil case

 Your claim for compensation will be divided into two parts.

 This is compensation for the pain, suffering and inconvenience you experienced and will continue to experience as a result of the accident.

 The court will decide the level of damages by estimating the gravity of the injuries.
-It will do this by considering all the medical evidence put before it, by considering the pain already suffered by the person suing and the prognosis for the future, that is, how long and to what intensity the injured party is likely to continue suffering.
+It will do this by considering all the medical evidence put before it, notably the pain already suffered by the person suing and the prognosis for the future – that is, how long and to what intensity the injured party is likely to continue suffering.

 You may be asked to produce receipts and bills to prove you have incurred all of these expenses so it is important to keep a file of every bill and receipt.

 To enquire whether you are eligible for legal aid or advice from the Legal Aid Board, contact your nearest law centre.
 You can also contact your nearest Citizens Information Centre for information on FLAC (Free Legal Advice Centres) services in your area.